 Severity of illness

 Note: Like with any other illness, children with a chronic health condition such as asthma, heart disease, or any other scenario where their immune system might be suppressed (chemotherapy, organ transplant, or immune deficiency) will be at a higher risk of contracting and getting seriously ill from this virus.

 Symptoms of COVID-19

 Shortness of Breath

 The most common symptoms for COVID-19 are fever, cough, shortness of breath, and fatigue.
-Sometimes, patients will also experience more severe symptoms like whole body aches, lost of taste or smell, nausea, or diarrhea.
+Sometimes, patients will also experience other symptoms like whole body aches, lost of taste or smell, nausea, sore throat, or diarrhea.

 Because many cold and influenza viruses have overlapping symptoms with COVID-19 it is often hard to differentiate on symptoms alone.

 What should I do if I think my kids or I have COVID-19?

 It might be a good idea to get tested if:

 - your child is showing one or more symptoms